jxskiss/mcli/README.md

 * Easy to use, dead simple yet very powerful API to define commands, flags and arguments.
 * Add arbitrary nested sub-command with single line code.
+* Group subcommands into different categories in help.
 * Define command flags and arguments inside the command processor using struct tag.
 * Define global flags apply to all commands, or share common flags between a group of commands.
 * Read environment variables for flags and arguments.